davidegat/GameOfBacteria/README.md

 The simulations in this game are quite realistic but are still influenced by random events (for entertainment purposes).
 They may not always represent real treatment situations or real situations in general.

-It is the responsibility of the teacher, and an exercise for the student, to understand when the outcome of a game can be compared to real events to receive a stimulus to delve deeper.
+It is responsibility of the teacher, and an exercise for students, to understand when the outcome of a game can be compared to real events to receive a stimulus to delve deeper.

-The software developer does not assume responsibility for the accuracy of the medical information included.
+Software developer does not assume responsibility for the accuracy of the medical information included.

 The game can be a support for study but requires the presence and/or explanations of an expert teacher who can benefit from proposing simulations in the classroom.